Introduction: Replacing the Presser Foot Lifter on a Pfaff 1200 Sewing Machine

 The reputedly superb German engineers must have been taking a holiday when they designed the Pfaff 1200 series sewing machines.
 The presser foot lift lever, probably the most-used part of any machine, is plastic.

 Plastic, not steel.
 It will break long before the rest of the machine is worn out.
 Replacing it is not difficult.
+PLEASE READ the notes on the pictures.

 Step 1: Remove the Broken Lever